My Honest Self Publishing Launchpad Review

 Hi there, I'm Amy.
 I became an online creator in 2004.
 What started as a hobby became my family's main source of income, which then became the source of our early retirement.
 How?
 I built income streams.
-My income streams varied, but my book was one.
+My book was one of those streams.

 In 2010, I was approached by a traditional publisher.
 They expressed interest in my ebook (as we called them then).
 They offered me a low 5-figure advance if I would stop selling it and let them turn it into a "real book."

 It was a scary step.
 Back then self publishing was far from mainstream, but I had made over $5000 within the first few weeks after launching my ebook on my own.
 I figured I had a good thing going.

 I admit, the status of being a "traditionally published author" was pretty tempting.
 However in the end, I simply did not want to turn over control, pad my already-written book with extra content to make it 9 times longer (yes, that was what they wanted), stop selling it, and wait 1-2 years for the traditional publishing machine to do its thing and push out my book.